xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 OK, that's fine.
 If they are offering a more seamless experience with less config then that keeps me closer to what I like about Sublime.
 I'm not a gear head when it comes to IDEs -- less config is better for me.

-Key combos for helpful things in IntelliJ
+Key combos + helpful pointers for IntelliJ
 ---

  * `cmd-b` and click on any type, in your crate or in the stdlib: jump to the definition.
  * `cmd-[` or `cmd-]`: goes backwards or forwards in your 'jump' history.
 Great so you can get back to your code.
  * `cmd-shift-o`: grep filenames in your project, hit `enter` to open file.
 Not as fuzzy as Sublime Edit 3, won't tolerate misspellings.
  * `alt-shift` and click: add another caret to the editor.
 Hit `esc` to leave multi-caret mode.
 Strictly less powerful than Sublime because you cannot click and drag carets across multiple lines.
 But can be handy.
- * `cmd-r`: run your test suite.
+ * `ctrl-r`: run your test suite.
 You'll have to configure your run configurations but there's an easy cargo target.
 Just set the command to `test` and make sure you click `single instance only`.
-The environmental variable `RUST_BACKTRACE=1` is also handy for when you add panics to your code.
+I highly recommend you click `Show backtrace on panic` which sets the environmental variable `RUST_BACKTRACE=1`.
+Super handy.
+ * `ctrl-shift-r`: run the current test based on your cursor
+ * `cmd-shift-r`: grep through all the code in your project
+ * `cmd-1`/`cmd-4`: toggle project drawer/toggle run drawer

 Those key combos, for me, are the MVPs.
-The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
+Some of them are a little funky The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
 As usual with kitchen sink IDEs: you're well served on a fast machine.

 The integration with compiler errors is great.
 I run Rust nightly and the plugin has no problem highlighting errors so you can click and jump to definition.
 Handy when working through a backlog of compiler errors (which, as you may know, is very common when writing Rust!).
+Test case

-Git integration is very workable -- thankfully there's a built in terminal.
+Git integration is very workable; there's also built in terminal if

 Warts
 ---